This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 There are a couple of different reasons you may consider filing a lawsuit on behalf of your child:

 - If you believe your child suffered because of medical negligence, you may want to file a medical malpractice lawsuit.
-Medical malpractice occurs when a medical professional has failed to provide an adequate standard of care, resulting in significant harm to the patient.
+Medical malpractice occurs when a medical professional fails to provide an adequate standard of care, resulting in significant harm to the patient.
 Your child’s cerebral palsy may result from a careless medical mistake.
-You can get justice for the harm caused and recover damages with a lawsuit.
+A lawsuit can help you get justice for the harm caused and recover damages.

-- If your child is experiencing discrimination, a lawsuit or a complaint can be filed to remedy the situation.
+- If your child is experiencing discrimination, you can file a lawsuit or complaint to remedy the situation.
 New York and federal laws prohibit discrimination based on disability in housing, public accommodations, and education, areas that may impact your child.
 Filing a complaint with the appropriate government agency or filing a lawsuit against those responsible can result in remediation and even damages.

-Filing a Medical Malpractice Lawsuit in New York
+How Do I File a Medical Malpractice Lawsuit in New York?

-The process of filing a malpractice lawsuit over cerebral palsy requires several steps, as outlined by New York Law.
+As outlined by New York Law, filing a malpractice lawsuit over cerebral palsy requires several steps.

 Get Matched with a Leading Birth Injury Attorney in Your Area